polyfony-inc/polyfony/README.md

 * Validating data

 You can prevent corrupted data from entering the database.
 To do so, declare a validator for each column that you want to secure.
-The declaration has to me done in the model, with the constant `VALIDATORS` being an array.
+The declaration has to be done in the model, with the constant `VALIDATORS` being an array.
 The key being the column, the value being an array of authorized values, or a REGEX.
 Example :

 ```php